bethesque/pact-wiki/FAQ.md

 * Pact provides verification that the responses that have been stubbed are actually the responses that will be returned in the given conditions.
 * Pact runs a mock server in an actual process, rather than intercepting requests within the Ruby code, allowing Javascript rich UI clients to be tested in a browser.

+### Do I still need end-to-end tests?

+The answer to this question depends on your organisation's risk profile.
+There is generally a trade off between the amount of confidence you have that your system is bug free, and the speed with which you can respond to any bugs you find.
+A 10 hour test suite may make you feel secure that all the functionality of your system is working, but it will decrease your ability to put out a new release quickly when a bug is inevitably found.
+If you work in an environment where you prioritise "agility" over "stability", then maybe you would be better off investing the time that you would have spent maintaining end-to-end tests in improving your production monitoring.
+If you work in a more traditional "Big Bang Release" environment, a carefully selected small set of end-to-end tests that focus on the core business value provided by your system should provide the confidence you need to release.
+Consider "Semantic monitoring" (a type of "testing in production") as an alternative.

 ### How can I handle versioning?

 Consumer driven contracts to some extent allows you to do away with versioning.
 As long as all your contract tests pass, you should be able to deploy changes without versioning the API.
 If you need to make a breaking change to a provider, you can do it in a multiple step process - add the new fields/endpoints to the provider and deploy.
 Update the consumers to use the new fields/endpoints, then deploy.
 Remove the old fields/endpoints from the provider and deploy.
 At each step of the process, all the contract tests remain green.